merelmourik/Philosophers/README.md

 - pthread_create:
     int pthread_create(pthread_t *thread, const pthread_attr_t *attr,
     void *(*start_routine)(void *), void *arg);
     This function is used to create a new thread, with attributes specified bij attr, within a process.
-Upon succesful competion this function will store the ID of the created thread in the location specified by thread.
+Upon succesful completion this function will store the ID of the created thread in the location specified by thread.
 Upon succes the function will return 0, otherwise an error number will be returned.
     - thread: pointer to an unsigned integer value that returns the thread id of the thread created.
     - attr: pointer to a structure that is used to define thread attributes like detached state, scheduling policy en stack address.
 If attr is NULL, the default attributes are used.
     - start_routine: pointer to a subroutine that is executed by the thread.
 The thread is creating  by executing start_routin with args as its sole argument.